 It may be a longtime or long-forgotten skill for some of us, but even in the age of tablets, our kids need to learn to type.
-A new online program called Typingweb.com chosen by Ms. Frachetti is designed to teach the 3rd and 4th graders this year.
+Our Librarian/Technology teacher uses the online program called Typing.com designed to teach students starting in the the 3rd grade.

-“It’s the best program out there because it tracks the student’s progress,” she says.
+“It’s the best program out there because it tracks the student’s progress,” says longtime Librarian/Technology Teacher Suzanne Frachetti.
 “Teachers can log on to the Teacher Account to check individual student progress, amount of time spent practicing and that consistent accuracy is being achieved.”
 To maximize progress, students are asked to practice in the classroom and at home, too.

 “I’m their technology teacher and typing teacher, too” she says.
 “I tell kids and teachers is that these tests are not a race!
 They need to go for 100 per cent accuracy before they move on to another level.
 Your muscle memory is better than your brain, so training your hands to type without looking will get you farthest the fastest.”

 Anyone can log in any time and poke around, the more home practice, the better:

 Account: first and last initial followed by six-digit student ID# (aka lunch #)

 1) Elbows rest at your side, bent at a 90-degree angle.

 2) Wrists are not bent; elbows to fingers make a straight line to keyboard (teach them to avoid that “carpel tunnel” that comes from crooked wrists); fingers are slightly curved with tips resting on home row keys.

 4) If you don’t get 100% on an exercise, choose “Retake Exercise” on bottom left.